amadejpapez/ApplSec/README.md

 ## Keeps you up to date with the following info:
-* 💥 latest software updates,
+* 💥 new software releases,
 * 🔒 how many vulnerabilities Apple fixed in each update,
 * 💉 five iOS parts that got the most security fixes in the latest update,
 * ⚠️ fixes for any new, or previous zero-day vulnerabilities,
-* 🌐 how many security issues Apple fixed on their websites each month,
 * 🔄 if Apple updated or added any new entries to previous release notes,
 * and more!